horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 1. reduces redundant computation to achieve workload efficiency;
 2. exposes parallelism that can be easily captured by the underlying hardware.

+We first provide some background on Point Cloud NNs, and introduce how **Delayed Aggregation** works:

 ### Background on Point Cloud NNs
 In most Point Cloud neural networks, there are three major operations: **Neighbor Search**, **Aggregation**, and **Feature Computation**.
 Take the first layer of [PointNet++](https://github.com/charlesq34/pointnet2) as an example: